gipritchard/Space-Debris/Space Debris Taskforce.md

 Team, our mission is critical and the stakes are high.
 As you know, space debris has already caused significant damage to vital satellites; threatening communication, navigation, and systems essential for life on Earth.
 We have repair teams in orbit as we speak to fix these malfunctioning satellites, but they don't have enough supplies to get the job done.

 That's where you come in.
-These debris fields are full of the necessary resources we need to fix these satellites.
+These debris fields are full of the necessary resources we need to fix our satellites.
 Capture the debris, recycle it into usable resources, and deliver them to our satellite repair teams.

 Debris fields are treacherous, and additional damage will jeopardize future missions.
 Proceed with caution, our success is essential to the future of space exploration.